Last reviewed November 20, 2025.

 Is Chapter 13 right for me?

 The answer depends on your circumstances.
 Chapter 13 is a complicated process with detailed rules and regulations and is best handled by an attorney.
 If you’re struggling with debt and considering filing for bankruptcy, reach out to one of our experienced bankruptcy attorneys to discuss your circumstances and your options.
-While it may be tempting, you won’t want to file for Chapter 13 bankruptcy on your own — more than 99% of Chapter 13 cases filed without an attorney in the Central District of California fail.
+Note: Filing for Chapter 13 bankruptcy without experienced legal counsel carries significantly higher risk of dismissal or conversion.
+Consult an attorney familiar with consumer bankruptcy in your district.

 Borowitz & Clark has years of experience helping thousands of consumers successfully resolve their financial issues.
-Contact us today to schedule a free consultation, which we offer at seven conveniently located offices.
+Contact us today or call us at (877) 439-9717 to schedule a free consultation, which we offer at seven conveniently located offices.